Support Equipment

 Armament

-Open sources conflict on the turret fit: some describe an unarmed loudspeaker vehicle, while Russian vehicle notes say the ZS-82 retained a turret and PKT machine gun; this draft keeps the armament unresolved
+Open sources conflict on the turret fit: some describe an unarmed loudspeaker vehicle, while Russian vehicle notes and an Afghan veteran account say the ZS-82 retained a turret with a PKT machine gun after the KPVT was removed

 Broadcast Equipment Fit